Managing Your Cash Flow

 There are many options set out in this table and the implications of those options may vary depending on people’s individual circumstances.
 Parties are strongly encouraged to seek advice to ensure that the options chosen are the best options in the circumstances available.
 Contractors and self-employed people Contractor arrangements are not covered by this guidance.
 Businesses and contractors can agree to any payment arrangements they wish to.
 This article has been extracted from the Employment Law website.
 For more information please click here.
 Xmas time!
 Time to dust off that Xmas Tree and deck the halls for that end of year Xmas work party.

 Stock up on those employer Xmas gift hampers!!
 Woah, hold up, before you get too excited with the festive season, do you know what entertainment expenses and Xmas gifts you can claim back on, and which ones may incur FBT.
-There are 3 main types of entertainment expenses that your Xmas staff party, employee gift hamper and even client gifts can fall into.
-Affected by the move to Alert Level 4 on 17 August 2021 and The Current Protection Framework (Traffic Light System)?
+There are 3 main types of entertainment expenses that your Xmas staff party, employee gift hamper and even client gifts can fall into. |

 Archives